spacedog-io/spacedog.io/src/_user-guide/defining-schema.md

     "..." : "...",
     "firstRegistration" : {
       "_type" : "date",
-      "_required" : true
     },
     "avgMorningDepartureTime" : {
       "_type" : "time",
-      "_required" : true
     },
     "lastToll" : {
       "_type" : "object",
       "paid" : {
         "_type" : "float",
-        "_required" : true
       },
       "when" : {
         "_type" : "timestamp",
-        "_required" : true
       },
     }
   }
 }
 ```

-- `date` are year, month and day formatted strings.
+`date` are year, month and day formatted strings.
 Exact format is `yyyy-MM-dd`.

-- `time` are hours, minutes and seconds formatted strings.
+`time` are hours, minutes and seconds formatted strings.
 Exact format is `HH:mm:ss.SSS`.
 The milliseconds part is optional.

-- `timestamp` are ISO 8601 strings with format like `yyyy-MM-ddTHH:mm:ss.SSSZ`.
+`timestamp` are ISO 8601 strings with format like `yyyy-MM-ddTHH:mm:ss.SSSZ`.

 Car Example: